ischool logoINFO 424 Spring, 2010:

 Welcome!

 I am the instructor - Marilyn Ostergren.
-I am a 5th-year PhD student at the Information School.
+I am in my final quarter as a PhD student at the Information School.
 Information Visualization is the focus of my work.

 In this class, you will immerse yourself in the challenge of turning information into images.

-You’ll walk away with the ability to recognize opportunities for conveying information visually, technical skills for producing visualizations (primarily using Adobe Illustrator and Adobe Flash), and knowledge of visualization and design principles to make those visualizations attractive and effective.
+You’ll walk away with the ability to recognize opportunities for conveying information visually, technical skills for producing visualizations (primarily using Adobe Illustrator and Adobe Flash with some JavaScript), and knowledge of visualization and design principles to make those visualizations attractive and effective.

 Meeting times/locations

 This is a hands-on course.
-Most of your time will be spent working through (really fun) exercises during the Wednesday/Friday labs and on your own time.
-Mondays we'll have a chance to discuss what we're learning.
-Go to the schedule page to see which exercises to do.
+Most of your time will be spent working through exercises during the Tuesday/Thursday labs and on your own time (see the schedule page to know which exercise to work on).
+Fridays we'll discuss what we're learning and work on our group project.

 Getting help, asking questions